decrn/tilogics/ARTIFACT.md

 See also the section on Benchmarking below for a more detailed account of how to run our synthetic benchmark.

-### Functional Claim 3:
+### Functional Claim 3: Fully Mechanized without Axioms or Unproven Assumptions

-## Mechanized formalization (Coq)
+In the paper we claim that our Coq development does not rely on additional axioms or unproven assumptions.

-The primary artifact is a Coq project that implements the technical machinery discussed in the paper.
+This can be confirmed by printing with the

-The assumptions, i.e. unimplemented or unproven parts, can be printed with the Coq command [`Print Assumptions`](https://coq.inria.fr/refman/proof-engine/vernacular-commands.html#coq:cmd.Print-Assumptions).
+Coq command [`Print Assumptions`](https://coq.inria.fr/refman/proof-engine/vernacular-commands.html#coq:cmd.Print-Assumptions).

 Note that by running `make`, a file `theories/Assumptions.v` is automatically type checked and compiled by Coq that will print any